volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 ### Hub

-This Vnet is a hub vnet.
+This VNet is a hub VNet.

-`spoke_vnets` - (Optional) Spoke VNets.
+`spoke_vnets` - (Optional) Spoke VNet Peering.
 See [Spoke Vnets ](#spoke-vnets) below for details.

 ### Ingress Egress Gw

-Two interface site is useful when site is used as ingress/egress gateway to the Vnet..
+Two interface site is useful when site is used as ingress/egress gateway to the VNet..

 `az_nodes` - (Optional) Only Single AZ or Three AZ(s) nodes are supported currently..
 See [Az Nodes ](#az-nodes) below for details.